Tracey GrammSurrey Registered Therapeutic Counsellor and Certified Expressive Arts Therapist

 Regular workshops throughout the year

 I have walked many paths, and experienced many of the issues that have brought my clients to see me.
 I have struggled with my mental health, such as anxiety and depression, body image issues, and felt a deep disconnect to my body as a result.
 I lived in a world of the mind, stuck in my head, thinking burdensome, self-limiting thoughts (you know, like a hamster on a wheel) that caused misery and despair.
 My inability to connect to my body and losing touch with my senses left me vulnerable to the inner critic and self-judgement, further exacerbating my difficulties.

 I wish someone had been there to share their knowledge with me about how to heal the discombobulating energies pulsating through my body, and to integrate the sense of feeling detached from my body.
 I found solace in the discovery of a meditative practice, visualization and affirmations, along with a multitude of other techniques and tips for integrating mind-heart-body systems.

-Today, I’m here to share what I’ve learned from my years of reading self-help books and being in therapy myself on this journey towards wholeness.
-I have followed my passion for helping others heal with the arts, with a professional education in Expressive Arts Therapy.
+Today, I’m here to share what I’ve learned from my years of counselling training, as well as being in therapy myself on my journey towards wholeness and integration.
+I have followed my passion for helping others heal with the arts, with a professional education in Expressive Arts Therapy and various somatic therapies.
 This way, I’d be able to help people more effectively; I’d be using the tools that helped me heal myself the most.
 I use the arts and other body-based modalities to help you connect to your imagination as a way of becoming more empowered in life.

 I currently offer my services as an Expressive Arts Therapist in Surrey, B.C. to women, children and youth who are interested in healing through the ‘language’ of art.
 Emphasizing, as always, that a client’s art skills are not a prerequisite to take part in this form of therapy!
 (We’re going to make YOU shine, not your craft!)